Landlord / Tenant Disputes

 No matter your position, being informed of your rights can help save time and money.
 When it comes to protecting your best interests, you need an ally who is knowledgeable and decisive.

 At the Lopez Law Group, we’ve dedicated ourselves to standing up for Florida landlords and tenants.
 We have the skills and expertise to help you reach a beneficial settlement, and if litigation is necessary, we’ll intelligently and aggressively fight for your rights.

 If you are a landlord, we can assist with:

-Raising rent is not something a landlord can do without following the proper procedure.
+Raising the rent is not something a landlord can do without following the proper procedure.
 You must be compliant with the specific rules and regulations of the State of Florida.
 We can help you work through the proper procedures to make sure all rent rules are followed.

-If you do not intend to impose a claim on the security deposit, a landlord must return the deposit within 15 days.
+If you do not intend to impose a claim on the security deposit, the landlord must return the deposit within 15 days.
 Written notice must be given if you plan to keep a portion or all of the security deposit.
 Prior to doing so, seeking legal counsel is recommended to ensure the legality of paperwork.